jkilleen15/NASA-Image-Library-Quick-Search-App/README.md

 # React Fetch API Project

-Initiates fetch from NASA Image and Video Library
+API - NASA Image and Video Library

-Accepts user input for dynamic search
+Dynamic keyword search based on user input

+//IN PROGRESS
+  --> handle video data for display
+  --> resolve any remaining 'no show' scenarios